Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 Tower 1

-Tower 1 is a high-risk play with a 57% community-tested success rate.
+Tower 1 is a high-risk play graded B for effectiveness by our current estimate.
 It works best for defenders who can commit to the angle the moment they hear the round timer hit zero.

 - Difficulty